Frequently Asked Questions

 Info@NavajoPumpedStorage.com

 No. Pumped storage hydro facilities have been in use for more than a century, and are a well-established form of energy storage around the world.
-According to the 2021 US Hydropower Market Report, there are more than 40 pumped storage projects currently operating in the U.S..
+According to the 2023 US Hydropower Market Report, there are more than 40 pumped storage projects currently operating in the U.S.

 Pumped storage facilities are the most common form of energy storage in the US, representing the vast majority of all utility scale storage, according to the U.S. Department of Energy.
 Pumped storage is the world’s largest, most efficient utility-scale energy storage solution.

-- Helps stabilize the energy grid in otherwise potentially unreliable periods by providing a flexible and responsive source of electricity that can quickly ramp up or down to meet changing demand.
+• Helps stabilize the energy grid, as it can quickly ramp up or down to meet changing energy demand.

 Several conditions must be in place for pumped storage facilities to be built.